zacanger/niddesa/text/generated-translations/mahaniddesa/15-sinhala-google.md

 In order to get rid of it again, in order not to have a fear again Meditation is more. "

-"They bow down to it in the hope of nirvana and give in to it.
+"They bow down to it in the hope of Nibbana and give in to it.
-The Yamzee River reaches the middle of the ocean and they have established Nirvana වෙTh "means.
+The Yamzee River reaches the middle of the ocean and they have established Nibbana වෙTh "means.

 [Msdiv 178] (# msdiv178) # msdiv178 .ref .msdiv} (15 - 9)